Karamoja APPEAL

 - and other ministry expenses.

-The Diocese of Karamoja plays a vital role as a spiritual and community development leader, providing education, health and community education.
-This project aims to restore nd expand St Philip’s Centre
+Where 76% people are multidimensionally poor, the Anglican Diocese of Karamoja plays a key role as spiritual and community development leader.
+Your gift will help restore and expand St Philip’s Centre for:

 1. Community gatherings - church meetings, youth groups, Mothers Union seminars, and community health and peace-building events